Modern application development

 Modern application development is an approach that enables you to innovate rapidly by using cloud-native architectures with loosely coupled microservices, managed databases, AI, DevOps support, and built-in monitoring.
-Meet your customers' changing needs with applications that provide highly personalised experiences and change dynamically to respond to events in real time.
+Meet your customers' changing needs with applications that provide highly personalized experiences and change dynamically to respond to events in real time.

 Increase reliability and security

-Deliver consistent quality and performance at any scale using fully managed databases with built-in high availability, point-in-time back up, and single-digit millisecond latency.
+Deliver consistent quality and performance at any scale using fully managed databases with built-in high availability, point-in-time backup, and single-digit millisecond latency.
 Build more securely by integrating controls into your DevOps processes.
 Increase data security with advanced threat detection and data protection.

 Enable remote development